FranziskaHaisch/EnviroClass/README.md

 # EnviroClass

-Exploring Enviromental Wildfire Patterns with Satellite Data
+Exploring Enviromental and Wildfire Patterns with Satellite Data

 EnviroClass combines satellite imagery and machine learning to map and analyze environmental features, with a primary focus on predicting wildfires.
 Our project also classifies land cover types, including agricultural areas, forests, and urban regions.
 By offering a comprehensive view of the environment, EnviroClass enhances monitoring and supports better decision-making.